crystallabs/event_handler/README.md

 When `remove_all_handlers` is used, `RemoveHandlerEvent`s will be emitted as expected, and multiple identical wrappers will be removed according to the above-documented behavior.
-Should `RemoveHandlerEvent` emits be disabled when using `remove_all_handlers`, see `EventEmitter.emit_on_remove_all?` and `EventEmitter.emit_on_remove_all=`.
+If `RemoveHandlerEvent` events should be disabled when using `remove_all_handlers`, see `EventEmitter.emit_on_remove_all?` and `EventEmitter.emit_on_remove_all=`.

 ### Meta events

-There are four built-in events which are part of the system core:
+There are four built-in events:

 `AddHandlerEvent` - Event emitted whenever a handler is added for any event, including itself.